-2020 was quite the year.
-From the new normal COVID-19 brought to the materials shortages many contractors experienced, 2020 brought its fair share of challenges.
-Looking forward, here are the key construction industry trends 2021 will bring.
+2020 was quite the start to this decade.
+From the new normal COVID-19 brought to the materials shortages many contractors experienced, the 20s have brought a fair share of challenges.
+Looking forward, here are the key construction industry trends 2022 will bring.

 Here we go!

 What construction industry trends should you watch out for?

 1. The rise of smart, connected cities

 The Journal of Urban Technology defines smart cities as “high-tech intensive” urban developments that connect people, data, and city elements to improve a city’s:

 - Quality of life.